 What is a Head of Marketing?

-Organizations that want to build a communications team need to understand the importance of directorship in marketing.
-Not only is a head of marketing a driving force for your ROI, but they maintain the cohesiveness of your communications team as well.
+Hiring a head of marketing also demonstrates your understanding of direction and leadership.
+Not only is your head of marketing a driving force for ROI, but they can also maintain the cohesiveness of your communications.

-Balancing timelines, deadlines, and creative briefs, your head of marketing will keep everything running smoothly.
-They will drive creative content towards benchmarks and revenue goals, while simultaneously ensuring that all creative output is purpose-driven.
+By balancing timelines, deadlines, and creative briefs, your head of marketing can keep everything running smoothly.
+They can also drive campaigns with a growth mentality, facilitating purpose-driven content for leads.

 - Creating a buyer’s journey or sales funnel on your site